Microsoft Bing: AI integration (2023–present)

-Microsoft later restricted the total number of chat turns to 5 per session and 50 per day per user (a turn is "a conversation exchange which contains both a user question and a reply from Bing"), and restricted the model's ability to express emotions.
+Microsoft later restricted the total number of chat turns to 5 per session and 50 per day per user (a turn is "a conversation exchange which contains both a user question and a reply from Bing"), and reduced the model's ability to express emotions.
 This aimed to prevent such incidents.
-Microsoft eased the restrictions to 10 turns per session and 120 per day.
+Microsoft began to slowly ease the conversation limits, eventually relaxing the restrictions to 30 turns per session and 300 sessions per day.

-In March 2023, Bing achieved a total count of 100,000,000 active users using the search engine.
+In March 2023, Bing reached 100 million active users.